 And for most of us, that’s incredibly hard to do well.
 We bury the lead.
 We fail to make our characters relatable.
 We forget that our organizations are not the hero of the story – the donor is.

 To help, our team created this Storytelling Treasure Map.
-It contains the 7 parts of a story that must be present in any fundraising appeal.
+It contains the 7 parts of a story that must be present in any donation request letter.

 Pin in up on your wall and use it as a reference when you write stories.
 Soon, your writing will become more clear and engaging to donors.